How much does a farm holiday cost?

 Tyrol (average: €56): Tyrolean farms offer excellent value for money.
 Prices range from €25 to €110, with particularly attractive offers in the Tyrolean lowlands .

 Carinthia (average: €53): Carinthian farms are among the most affordable in Austria.
-Family-friendly establishments on Lake Wörthersee or in the Nassfeld region offer great value for money.
+Family-friendly farms on Lake Wörthersee or in the Nassfeld region offer great value for money.

 Price comparison of meal options